SachaWheeler/weather/README.md

 ## Features

-At the top of every scheduled hour, it provides a summary of:
+At the top of every hour between 07:00 and 14:00, it provides a summary of:
 - the date and time
 - current weather conditions
 - current temperature